cartalyst/sentinel/usage/permissions.md

 - Role Permissions
 - User Permissions

-*Standard* - This implementation will give the user-based permissions a higher priority and will override role-based permissions, any permissions granted/rejected on the user will always take precendece over any role-based permissions assigned.
+*Standard* - This implementation will give the user-based permissions a higher priority and will override role-based permissions.
+Any permissions granted/rejected on the user will always take precendece over any role-based permissions assigned.

-*Strict* - This implementation will reject a permission as soon as one rejected permission is found on either the user or any of the assigned roles, granting a user a permission that is rejected on a role he is assigned to will not grant that user this permission.
+*Strict* - This implementation will reject a permission as soon as one rejected permission is found on either the user or any of the assigned roles.
+Granting a user a permission that is rejected on a role he is assigned to will not grant that user this permission.

 Role-based permissions that define the same permission with different access rights will be rejected in case of any rejections on any role.

 If a user is not assigned a permission, the user will inherit permissions from the role.
 If a user is assigned a permission of false or true, then the user's permission will override the role permission.

-> **Note** The permission type is set to `StandardPermissions` by default, it can be changed on the `config` file.
+> **Note** The permission type is set to `StandardPermissions` by default; it can be changed on the `config` file.

 ###### Administrator Role